Configure VLANs for WatchGuard APs

-If you enable VLAN tagging for SSIDs on a WatchGuard AP device, or you enable management VLAN tagging for an AP device, you must also enable VLANs on the network that the AP device connects to.
+If you enable VLAN tagging for SSIDs on a WatchGuard AP, or you enable management communications VLAN tagging for an AP, you must also enable VLANs on the network that the AP connects to.

-By default, management traffic to the AP device is untagged, so we recommend that you add an untagged VLAN for management traffic, as described here.
-If you prefer to use a tagged VLAN for management traffic, make sure that you configure the AP device to tag management traffic, and set the management VLAN ID in the Access Point configuration to the VLAN you want to use for management traffic.
+By default, management communications traffic to the AP is untagged, so we recommend that you add an untagged VLAN for management traffic, as described here.
+If you prefer to use a tagged VLAN for management traffic, make sure that you configure the AP to tag management traffic, and set the communication VLAN ID in the Access Point configuration to the VLAN you want to use for management traffic.

-The tagged management VLAN is used only after the AP device is paired to the AP device.
-An unpaired AP device cannot respond to tagged VLAN traffic.
+The tagged management communications VLAN is used only after the AP is paired to the Gateway Wireless Controller on a Firebox.
+An unpaired AP cannot respond to tagged VLAN traffic.

 There are a couple of reasons you might want to enable VLAN tagging on your AP SSIDs: